tsugita0214/x_team116/proposal.md

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.
 Name each interface or class and briefly describe its function or purpose.
- - Item Class (Custom): This class will instantiate item objects.
+ - Item.java (Custom): This class will instantiate item objects.
 It will need to implement comparable to allow for sorting, which will be based on the price.
 These objects have a name and price.
 They also have a "selected" field to determine if they are selected by the user when making a basket of items.
 A more advanced version of this project could see the item class storing more information such as a description field, what store the item is located at, or a priority number for how badly the user wants this item.

- - Storage: The items would be stored in an array.
+ - Storage.java: The items would be stored in BST.
  - Main.java: The main class would need to generate the user iterface.
 Like the Dorm Designer CS300 assignemnt, existing GUI packages would need to be imported to make this work.
+ - Test.java: The test class which tests the Storage class functionality for basic BST operations such as insert, delete, search, get, isEmpty.
+Also it tests about listing items inside in ascending order and descending order, list the combinations of items that you can get for certain amount of budget.